zsparal/api-documentation/source/reference/v2/profiles-api/update-profile.rst

    The new phone number associated with the profile's trade name or brand.
 Must be in the `E.164 <https://en.wikipedia.org/wiki/E.164>`_ format.
 For example ``+31208202070``.

+.. parameter:: description
+   :type: string
+   :condition: optional

+   The products or services that the profile's website offers.

+.. parameter:: countriesOfActivity
+   :type: array
+   :condition: optional

+   The list of countries where you expect that the majority of the profile's customers will live, in `ISO 3166-1 alpha-2 <https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2>`_ format.

 .. parameter:: businessCategory
    :type: string
    :condition: optional